-Although the fluid does not usually cause pain, parents often say their child has disturbed sleep.
+Although the fluid does not usually cause pain, parents often say their child doesn't sleep well.

 How is glue ear diagnosed?

-Tympanometry is a test which uses a device to find out how well the ear drum moves back and forth.
+A tympanometer looks similar to an otoscope.
+It measures how well your child's ear drum moves back and forth.
 If there is fluid in the middle ear, the ear drum does not move.